erlan-z/cortex/docs/configuration/config-file-reference.md

   # lookback delta) that the query should be within.
 If set to 0, it won't be
   # checked.
   [end: <int> | default = 0]

+# Limit that query step should be within.
+It will check subquery steps as well.
+If not set it won't be checked
+query_step_limit:
+  # Query step should be above or equal to this value to match.
+If set to 0, it won't be checked.
+  [min: <duration> | default = 0]
+  # Query step should be below or equal to this value to match.
+If set to 0, it won't be checked.
+  [max: <duration> | default = 0]

+# Query's User-Agent should match this value.
+If not set, it won't be checked
+[user_agent: <string> | default = ""]

+# Query's X-Dashboard-Uid should match this value.
+If not set, it won't be checked
+[dashboard_uid: <string> | default = ""]

+# Query's X-Panel-Id should match this value.
+If not set, it won't be checked
+[panel_id: <string> | default = ""]
 ```

 ### `DisabledRuleGroup`